Caddo Lake Fall Photography Workshop

 Is this workshop suitable if I'm still building confidence?

 Yes, as long as you're comfortable operating your camera and open to working independently at times.
 The environment rewards careful observation and problem-solving rather than fast reactions.
-You'll be surrounded by a small group of photographers working through similar challenges, which often helps people settle in and find their footing quickly.
+You'll be surrounded by a small group of photographers working through similar challenges, which often helps people settle in more quickly.